-4.6 Convened (full) meeting
+4.6 Full committee review (convened HREC meeting)

 4.6.1 A new research application posing more than minimal risk to potential research participants requires review at a convened (full) HREC meeting.

 More than minimal risk: the probability and magnitude of harm or discomfort anticipated is greater, in and of itself, than that ordinarily encountered in daily life, or during the performance of routine physical or psychological examinations or tests.